Marker Logo

 Topics.
 This historical marker is listed in this topic list: Roads & Vehicles.
 A significant historical date for this entry is June 29, 1956.

 Location.
 39° 56.45′ N, 81° 31.933′ W. Marker is in Derwent, Ohio, in Guernsey County.
-Marker is on Interstate 77, on the right when traveling north.
+It is on Interstate 77, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Derwent OH 43733, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-A different marker also named Eisenhower Interstate System
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies: A different marker also named Eisenhower Interstate System

 Paid Advertisement